Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 **Go-Stop** is the most popular hanafuda game in the Korean-speaking world, most often played using plastic hanafuda known as *hwatu*. **It is named for its characteristic gameplay mechanic** that allows a player to stop the round after collecting a yaku, or to continue the round to attempt to increase their score further, at the risk of their opponent scoring in their stead.
 It is usually played with 2-3 players, and may involve gambling for small sums of money. **Go-stop is also known as Godori, meaning “5 birds,”** which is the name of a yaku used in this and some other games.

 In many ways, Go-Stop resembles a more complex version of [Koi-Koi](/en/hanafuda/games/koi-koi), and undoubtedly both games are related, although the precise nature of this relationship is a topic of some debate.

+This page describes the common 2-3 player version of the game first; the variation for 4-6 players is given [further down](/en/hanafuda/games/go-stop#go-stop-for-4-6-players).

 # Setup
 Game setup involves choosing a dealer - 親 [おや, *oya*], shuffling the deck, and distributing the initial cards.